Monday, May 16, 2011

 Here's what we've heard:

 * On Saturday night, at home against The Scum, Yankee manager Joe Girardi put Jorge Posada, once the Yankee catcher (like he himself once was) but now in decline and the (virtually) full-time designated hitter, in the lineup batting 9th.
-An insult, but a warranted one, as Jorge was batting .165 and had exactly zero hits this season against lefthanded pitchers.
+An insult, but a warranted one, as, at the time, Jorge was batting .165 and had exactly zero hits this season against lefthanded pitchers.

 * Jorge told Joe that he wanted out of the lineup entirely, saying he had to clear his head.
 If that was all he said, and he didn't get upset, then this is a fair request.
 But the reports we've been hearing suggest that Jorge did get upset.

 * Jorge ends up looking very, very bad.
-As Lisa Swan of Subway Squawkers (see link to the right) puts it, Jorge was "quitting on (his) team a la Manny Ramirez."
+As Lisa Swan of Subway Squawkers puts it, Jorge was "quitting on (his) team a la Manny Ramirez."
 Comparing Jorge to Manny Ramirez for quitting on his team speaks volumes.
 Finding it hard to accept that you're in a nasty slump -- or even at the end of your career, if that's what this is -- is one thing.
 But this...

-* If Jorge had simply said, "Joe, if you think my hitting is bad enough to put me in the 9 hole, then maybe you should give me a few days off, to clear my head and maybe get some practice in and get straightened out," that would have been fine.
+* If Jorge had simply said, "Joe, if you think my hitting is bad enough to put me in the 9 hole, then maybe you should give me a few days off, to clear my head, and maybe get some practice in and get straightened out," that would have been completely understandable, and completely justifiable.
 But that doesn't appear to be what happened.

 And what of Joe Girardi?
 The man who was the starting catcher on the 1996 World Champions, when Jorge Posada was just an up-and-comer?